Police dog bites blind man in Tennessee church hostel, prompting lawsuit

-According to the body camera footage, it appears officers don’t blame him.
+According to Memphis Police Department body camera footage, it appears officers don’t blame him.

 “It looks really bad on us.
 We didn’t intend to sic a dog on some guy, make him a f-ing snack,” one officer says on his body camera.

-Kyle Maxwell lives in the hostel at First Congregational Church in Cooper-Young.
-Maxwell said he is blind in one eye and has only 10% vision in the other.
+Kyle Maxwell lives in the hostel at First Congregational Church in Cooper-Young, Tennessee.
+He said he is blind in one eye and has only 10% vision in the other.

 The hostel is in one of the three buildings on-site at the church that are connected by a keypad.

-One night in January of 2021, church staff called 911 about two men who were spotted on a security camera breaking into a building at the church.
+On a night in January 2021, church staff called 911 about two men who were spotted on a security camera breaking into a building at the church.

-Staff on the scene had warned officers about a man staying in an apartment above the sanctuary.
+Staff had warned officers about a man staying in an apartment above the sanctuary.
 Maxwell lived in the hostel, which is in a separate building to the north.

 Body camera video shows the officers entering the building with a K-9 unit and announcing themselves.